How to support this web site

 Scorpio in all it's variants but not the earlier Ford Granada Scorpio.
 Throughout mainland Europe Ford referred to the vehicle that we in the UK know

-as the Ford Granada as the Scorpio just to confuse everyone - if you require information about that particular car then we recommend the
+as the Ford Granada as the Scorpio just to confuse everyone.

 Join our free